TechieNK/cognizance-freshers-tasks/cognizance2020/cognizance2020/content/post/Self_learning.md

 title = "Self Learning Project" date = "2020-11-24"
 sidemenu = "true"
-description = "Project based upon the HTML and CSS"
+description = "Project based upon the HTML and CSS.
+This task is optional"
 +++

 ## What is Self Learning?